OCR-D/ocrd-website/site/en/workflows.md

 ### Step 16: Post-correction

-In this processing step you can try to correct the recognized text.
+In this processing step, the recognized text is corrected by statistical error modelling, language modelling, and word modelling (dictionaries, morphology and orthography).

 **Note:** Most tools benefit strongly from input which includes alternative OCR hypotheses.
 Currently, models for `ocrd-cor-asv-ann-process` are optimised for input from single OCR engines, whereas `ocrd-cis-post-correct.sh` expects input from multi-OCR alignment.